Vluuks/AndroidPractice/Week3/Content.md

 1. Check whether there is a convertView to reuse.

-2. If not, inflate a new `View` object using the provided layout XML.
+2. If not, inflate a new `View` object using a layout XML.
+Remember the XML we defined a few steps earlier?
+This is where we inflate it.

-3. If there is a convertView, reuse it.
+3. Use the position to grab the correct item from the list.
+The list that was passed in the constructor (in this case called `objects`) should of course have class wide scope for this to work.

-4. Use the position to grab the correct item from the list and adjust the `View` contents accordingly.
+4. Find the right layout elements inside the `convertView` and adjust them accordingly.
+In this case we want to display the name and student number.

 5. Return the generated and adjusted `View` object.